omnilord/disaster-response-api/README.md

 ## Prerequisites
 The following need to be running per a standard setup with local connection sockets:
 1. PostgreSQL ~> 11
-  1a.
-PL/PgSQL extension installed
+  - PL/PgSQL extension installed
-  1b.
-PostGIS ~> 3.0 extension
+  - PostGIS ~> 3.0 extension
 2. Ruby ~> 2.6.5, < 2.7 (as of Rails 5.2.4.3 there are problems with Ruby 2.7)
 3. Redis ~> 5.0
+4. A Mapbox API key stored as an environment variable: `MAPBOX_API_KEY`

 If you have an unusual setup (such as using TCP/IP for PostgreSQL connections in lieu of a Unix Socket, you will need to modify the configuration files accordingly).

 ## Instructions
 1. Clone this repository, or if you are ready to contribute, fork then clone your fork repo.
 2. Change directories to your new repository directory
 3. `rails db:setup`
-4. `rails a`
+4. `rails s`
 5. visit `http://localhost:3000` to verify everything is setup.
 6. Create an account by logging in.
 You will probably need to run `UPDATE users SET admin=true WHERE id=1;'` to make sure you have an administrator account locally.
 7. Have fun exploring the product.